NorthboundTrain/jqg/doc/jqg-filters.md

 I wrote this document as much for my own edification as anything else; I got some elements of the JQG filter to work through trial and error, without a full understanding of why it did or didn't work as expected.
 This helped me understand the whole thing.

-**Note #1:** Use the [jqplay](https://jqplay.org/) site with the data below to play around with some of the sub-expressions in the filter; it really helps illustrate what each piece of syntax does.
+**Hint:** Use the [jqplay](https://jqplay.org/) site with the data below to play around with some of the sub-expressions in the filter; it really helps illustrate what each piece of syntax does.
 In addition, you can add in the `debug` function at any step to dump out the current input at that moment, which *really* helps illustrate what's happening.

-**Note #2:** If you find any errors in my explanation, please submit a bug.
+If you find any errors in my explanation, please submit a bug.

 ## Example JSON